 Internal communications with members is always important.
 The charity publish a monthly magazine, Highlight, which now complemented by weekly email news bulletin, called, appropriately enough, e-light.
-This keeps all subscribers more up to date on events, and programs of interest, held in the charity and in the wider Jewish community.
+This keeps all subscribers more up to date on events and programs of interest held in the charity and in the wider Jewish community.
+This year also saw the successful implementation of 'Talking Highlight' for those members of the community who can no longer easily read the printed version.